tannewt/wa-law.org/bill/2021-22/hb/1336/S.PL/README.md

 A port district with telecommunications facilities for use in the provision of wholesale **or retail** telecommunications in accordance with subsection (1) of this section may be subject to local leasehold excise taxes under RCW 82.29A.040.

+8. [Empty]

-**(8)**(a) A port district under this section may select a telecommunications company to operate all or a portion of the port district's telecommunications facilities.
+    a.
+A port district under this section may select a telecommunications company to operate all or a portion of the port district's telecommunications facilities.

     b.
 For the purposes of this section "telecommunications company" means any for-profit entity owned by investors that sells telecommunications services to end users.

     c.
-Nothing in this subsection **(8)** is intended to limit or otherwise restrict any other authority provided by law.
+Nothing in this subsection (8) is intended to limit or otherwise restrict any other authority provided by law.

-**(9) A port district may provide retail telecommunications services within or without the district's limits.**
+9. **A port district may provide retail telecommunications services within or without the district's limits.**

 ## Section 11
-> This section modifies an existing section.
+> This section modifies existing section [43.155.070](/rcw/43_state_government—executive/43.155_public_works_projects.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.155_public_works_projects.md) for context.

 1. To qualify for financial assistance under this chapter the board must determine that a local government meets all of the following conditions: